Just added: Embedded C From Zero

 Why this matters more as a system grows

-With one or two backend services, this problem is barely a problem — you can hardcode two addresses and move on.
-The pain scales with the number of services, and it scales worse than you'd guess, because it isn't just "one more address."
-Every new service is one more thing that can have its own auth quirks, its own failure modes, its own versioning scheme, and its own opinions about how errors should look.
-A system with fifteen services and no gateway means every client of that system re-solves the same integration problem fifteen times over.
+With one or two backend services, this is barely a problem - hardcode two addresses and move on.
+The pain scales worse than you'd guess, because it isn't just "one more address": every new service brings its own auth quirks, failure modes, versioning scheme, and error conventions.
+A system with fifteen services and no gateway means every client re-solves the same integration problem fifteen times over.

 2 services, no gateway -> mildly annoying